w3f/polkadot-validator-setup/README.md

 ## Structure

-The secure validator setup is composed of a bare-metal machine that runs the actual validator and a set of cloud nodes connected to it.
-The validator is isolated from the internet and only has access to the Polkadot network through the cloud nodes, which are accessible from the internet and are connected to the rest of the Polkadot network.
+The secure validator setup is composed of one or more validators and a set of public nodes nodes connected to it.
+The validators are isolated from the internet and only have access to the Polkadot network through the public nodes.

-The connection between the validator node and the cloud nodes is performed defining a VPN to which all these nodes belong.
-The Polkadot instance running in the validator node is configured to only listen on the VPN-attached interface, and uses the cloud node's VPN address in the `--reserved-nodes` parameter.
+The connection between the validator nodes and the public nodes is performed defining a VPN to which all these nodes belong.
+The Polkadot instance running in the validator nodes are configured to only listen on the VPN-attached interface, and uses the public node's VPN address in the `--reserved-nodes` parameter.
 It is also protected by a firewall that only allows connections on the VPN port.

-This way, the only nodes allowed to connect to the validator are the public nodes through the VPN.
+This way, the only nodes allowed to connect to the validators are the public nodes through the VPN.
 Messages sent by other validators can still reach it through gossiping, and these validators can know the IP address of the secure validator because of this, but can't directly connect to it without being part of the VPN.